instantOS/instantos.github.io/docs/wmsettings.md

 [includes](#config-includes).

 :::info
-An unknown theme name is not fatal. instantWM prints a warning and falls back to the default theme (`instantos`) — the rest of your config still loads normally.
+If the theme name is unknown, instantWM prints a warning and falls back to the default theme (`instantos`).
+The rest of your config still loads normally.
 :::

 ### Switching themes at runtime